Updated April 18, 2023

 In this article, we conclude that the declaring variable in Python is similar to other programming languages, but there is no need to declare any data type before any variable.
 When created in Python, the variable automatically takes a data type according to the value assigned to the variable.
 In this article, we saw how to declare variables of different data types, and we also saw what are local and global variables and their importance.
 At last, we also saw how to delete a variable and the error that occurred when trying to reprint the deleted variable.

 This is a guide to Python Declare Variable.
-Here we discuss the introduction, working of variable declaration in python and examples, respectively.
+Here we discuss the introduction, syntax, and working of variable declaration in python along with different examples and code implementation.
 You may also have a look at the following articles to learn more –